 Located on the southern coast of Cambodia, Sihanoukville protrudes into the aquamarine Gulf of Thailand.
-Its prime position makes this small peninsula a great beach stop to add into a tailor-made itinerary across the region.
+Its prime position makes this small peninsula a great jumping off point for some of the serene offshore Cambodian islands.

-With a tropical coastline and buzzy atmosphere, the town has evolved from the nation's deep-water port – originally founded by King Sihanouk in 1964 – into a livelier, much-loved destination.
+With a tropical coastline and buzzy atmosphere, the town has evolved from the nation's deep-water port – originally founded by King Sihanouk in 1964 – into a livelier destination.
 Visitors flock from far and wide to bask under the sun on its wonderful seashores where pure white sand meets gin-clear turquoise waters and swaying coconut palm trees provide dappled shade.
-Our favourite is the 1 kilometre Sokha beach, where ending the day admiring a heavenly pink hued sunset over the picturesque sea is unbeatable.
-Several sophisticated hotels and resorts can be found in Sihanoukville despite the town’s lively party scene, offering pockets of tranquillity away from young revellers; as do a few luxurious properties on more remote islands nearby, including Ampersand favourite, Song Saa.
+These days, its nightlife and casinos are the biggest draws, and construction is rapid, with new high-rise hotels and casino buildings popping up each year.

 - Matthew Nicklin, North India